pikonha/pikonha/README.md

 ## 👋 About me

 My name is Lucas Picollo and I'm from Florianopolis, SC - Brasil.
-I have been working with software since 2016 and recently graduate in System Information at UFSC.
+I've been working with software since 2016, recently graduate in System Information at UFSC and I'm currently working for a company in the crypto space as a Software Engineer focused on Golang and Blockchain (we're hiring).
 ###
-Nowadays I see the programming languages I know as tool to solve problems and generate value for everyone involved.
-So I'm always trying to learn better ways to do so.
+I see the programming languages I know as tool to solve problems and generate value for everyone involved, so I'm always trying to learn better ways to do so.

 ## 🌱 I use on daily basis

 - Golang
+- Blockchain
+- Kubernetes
-- Docker
+- Terraform
 - [Vim](https://github.com/picolloo/dotfiles)

 ## 📔 Currently learning

+**Professional life**
 - Golang
+- Blockchain
+- Software Architect

+**Personal life**
+- Yoga 🧘‍♂️
-- Kubernetes
+- Jiu Jitsu
-- gRPC
+- Calisthenics
-- Developer Experience in general

-## ⛰️ My goals for 2021
+## ⛰️ My goals for 2022

-- [X] GRADUATE!!!! 🎓
-- [X] Get confident working with Golang
-- [ ] Do at least 1 live streaming per month
+- [ ] Consider myself a Sofwtare Architect
-- [X] Improve english speaking
+- [ ] Be able to explain crypto/blockchain concepts in a simple way so anyone can understand
-- [ ] Learn music theory
+- [ ] Travel the world as a digital nomad 🥾👨‍💻
+- [ ] Be respected by the persons I work with and by the community
-- [ ] Reach 1000 contribuitions
+- [ ] Be consistent in my long term plans

 ## 📫 Reach me